-Questions on liability related to field trips should be directed to the Director of Student Involvement in the Student Involvement Office.
+Questions on liability related to field trips should be directed to the Director of Transportation at cwatson@hbu.edu or call 281-649-3137.
 All organizations taking any off-campus trip should calendar the event AND complete a "Field Trip Form" providing the following:

-- 1. List of students attending event

-- 2. Emergency contact information

-- 3. Location/phone number of where the group is staying
+- 1. List of students attending event along with H numbers - 2.
+Emergency contact information of each student - 3.
+Location/phone number of where the group is staying - 4.
+Contact information of the sponsor/leader of the field trip - 5.
+Detailed description of the field trip and purpose of the field trip